anon14044558/ATTT/README.txt

 CryptMT version 3
 C++ source code of a stream cipher CryptMT version 3.

-The dynamic link library of CryptMT version 3 for Windows is included in this windows version archive.

-see LICENSE.txt

-This archive also include a source file of cryptfile, which is an application program.
 usage:
 ./cryptfile [-e|-d] [-i ifile] [-o ofile] [-k key] [-f kfile] [-s size] [-v]